How to use MQ2 gas sensor with Arduino | Step by step instructions

 Step 3

-Thirdly, let’s creates the program.
+Thirdly, let’s create the program.
 It is as follows.

 /*MQ2 sensor with Arduino.